 China’s initial secrecy about the outbreak of Covid-19 has drawn the ire of the international community.
-Lost in the noise, however, is a power struggle between oil-producing nations—Saudi Arabia and Russia—who are perhaps equally worthy of condemnation.
+Lost in the noise, however, is a power struggle between oil-producing nations, Saudia Arabia and Russia—a clash with disastrous downstream impacts for oil-importing states.

 Since March 8, the world has been entangled in an oil price war initiated by Saudi Arabia, the de facto leader of the Organization of the Petroleum Exporting Countries (OPEC), and Russia, a member of OPEC+, a sub-coalition of other oil-producing states.